 Case study: WWF-UK

-Coca-Cola Great Britain (CCGB), Coca-Cola Enterprises (CCE) and WWF-UK have been working together to secure a thriving future for English rivers since 2012.
-The first three years of the partnership focused on two chalk stream river catchments directly linked to Coca-Cola’s operations – the Nar in Norfolk, source of some of the sugar beet used in Coca-Cola’s drinks made in Great Britain, and the Cray in South London, near to Coca-Cola Enterprises’ Sidcup manufacturing site.
+Coca-Cola Great Britain (CCGB), Coca-Cola European Partners (CCEP) and WWF-UK have been working together to secure a thriving future for English rivers since 2012.
+The first three years of the partnership focused on two chalk stream river catchments directly linked to the Coca-Cola system’s operations – the Nar in Norfolk, source of some of the sugar beet used in Coca-Cola’s drinks made in Great Britain, and the Cray in South London, near to Coca-Cola European Partners’ Sidcup manufacturing site.
 By working closely with farmers, the partnership has replenished more than 280 million litres of water so far.

 About The Coca-Cola Company